btmcg/nrmake/README.rst

     Runs ``clang-format`` on ``src/``, ``test/``, and ``benchmark/`` directories (if they exist).
 Assumes a ``.clang-format`` file exists in root.

+``help``
+    Shows version of nrmake as well as defined targets and modules.

 ``list-modules``
     Prints to stdout every module the build system is aware of, along